 How many loaves should I make?
 Bake a quantity of loaves that fits your equipment or physical capacity.
-The standard recommendation is 4 loaves; three to donate and one for you and your family to enjoy.
-But that might not work for your size mixer, oven space, kitchen size... or maybe you can make more.
-Simply make the batch size that works for you and please keep one loaf to nourish you and your family.
+The standard recommendation is 4 loaves.
+Three to donate and one for you and your family to enjoy.
+But that might not work for your size mixer, kitchen, or maybe you can make more.
+Make the batch size that works for you and please keep a loaf to nourish you and your family.

 Why we weigh our ingredients?
 Consistency is one of our goals.
 We want everyone to have success with their baking and weight is a universal measurement.
-Surprisingly, cups are not.
-So, to make sure we are all speaking the same recipe language, we weigh our ingredients.
+Surprisingly cups are not.
+So to make sure we are all speaking the same recipe language, we weigh our ingredients.